HayerLab/Jessica-Code/README.md

 There are two HUVEC-monolayer-trained cellpose models available, both under the ```trained cellpose models``` folder.
 One is trained and tested on a single dataset consisting of images from a single movie.
 The other is trained with a dataset that consists of images from 3 different movies (15 images each).
 The two models have similar performances on segmenting HUVEC monolayers, so it doesn't matter which one you choose to use.

+Cellpose segmentation can be done in batch (for multiple images) using either the Python script or the MATLAB script.

+#### Cellpose Segmention with Python Script
 To perform cell segmentation, open the ```cellpose_segmentation.py``` file.
 The following path variables need to be changed accordingly:
 ```
 # note: all folder names must end with a file separator (\\ for windows)